SeanMiffuine/pythonGameUnderworld/README.md

 ## High School python game project.

+ Cave generation code utilized in game is sourced from in class examples.

  Simple game, find the key, avoid the ghosts.
- Cave generation system sourced from in class examples.
- Everything else is own work.